snikch/ledger/README.md

 ### Manual Events

-You can add an event manually by creating an instance of `Ledger::Event`, then adding than in via `account.add_event`.
+You can add an event manually by creating an instance of `Ledger::Event`, then adding that in via `account.add_event`.

 ```ruby
 new_event = Ledger::Event.new key: "manual_event", data: { some: "thing" }